usnistgov/NFIR/README.md

 * Source and target image format must be the same
 * Source and target image format must be either PNG or BMP (see NFIMM spec for latest formats)

-While it is possible for NFIR to convert image formats, NFIMM does not support conversion.

 For all other image compression types, NFIR will perform the resample but NFIMM is not utilized to update the image header to reflect the target sample rate.